oeah2/desktop-prayer-times/README.md

 # desktop-prayer-times

 Known Issues:
-- Socket implementation is buggy and blocking
+- Socket implementation can be buggy and blocking
 - moving and editing cities not implemented.